Khalil-Abbes/Applied-C-and-Mips/Rock Paper Scissors/README.md

 # Project 1: Rock Paper Scissors

 ## Project Context
-This repository contains my submission for the first mini-project in the Programming 2 course.
 The project focuses on low-level programming and pseudorandom number generation using MIPS assembly.

 The core objective was to implement a simulation of the game Rock Paper Scissors, where the computer plays against itself by generating random moves and determining the winner.